cgos/cert-kubernetes-app-developer/README.md

 How to find and fix broken pods

 [See debug pods and replicationControllers](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-pod-replication-controller/)

 [See debug service](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-service/)

 [See tools for monitoring resources](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/)

 If the ```kubectl describe pods my-pod``` shows the pod in Pending, it means there's probably insufficient resources preventing the pod to be scheduled onto a node

+* Check node capacities ```kubectl get nodes -o json```

+If the pod is in Waiting state, probably there's a failure pulling the image.
+* Check image name is correct
+* Check the image is in the repo
+* Try a manual docker pull

 # Pod Design
 ## Labels, Selectors and Annotations